I was camping recently in Tarifa and I sent this photo (below) to a friend. You know what she said?

 Tarifa, Spain.
 Taken as a JPG with my Galaxy S4 phone around 6:30pm.
 How to do it?
 Tip #1 Shoot with the sun to your side.
 Soft side light makes the grass looks pretty like this.
 And, the lack of the sun actually in the frame means that we can avoid flare and allow true saturated colors to show through.
 No photoshop or filters have been added.
 Slight vibrance and contrast boost but otherwise unedited.

 Vancouver, Canada.
 My son was looking out the train window, very tired as we were still jet lagged from traveling from Spain.
 I actually was taking photos out the window with my phone when the lady next to me said “You’re missing the real photo opportunity” and pointed at my son.
 Sure enough, I was.
 Sometimes we are too distracted with the scenerey to notice the special moments right in front of us.
 Tip #2.
+Notice the moments, but don’t interrupt them.
 It doesn’t matter what camera you have in your hand if you miss noticing the photo ops.
 Be present… don’t live life looking through your lens.
 (I know, this is a hard one!)

 Tip #3.
 Underexpose your sunset shots.
 Typically with cell phones when you see an amazing sunset and then you take a shot and it looks blah, right?
 Most cell phone cameras nowadays have a little exposure slider where you can make the image darker or lighter.
 Or, you might touch the screen where you want it to expose properly.
 If this is the case, touch the brightest part of the sky, or if you have sliders, underexpose (make it darker) and it will bring back the colors.
 Try this tip next time you see a sunset!

-Tip #6 (Below) Rules are made to be broken – sometimes!
+Sometimes rules are made to be broken!
 You might see a gorgeous scene, sunset, silhouette… or whatever… and you snap a shot and LOVE IT!
 That’s great!
-Forget about the rules and don’t worry that it shouldn’t have had the sun flare or you “should have” taken it from a different angle… etc. I love the shot below with the 2 people and if I’d exposed for the sunset in this case (as I told you to do above) then I wouldn’t have gotten those neat triangular pools at the bottom!
-Everything would have gone dark except the sky… so go on and break the rules and experiment!
+Forget about the rules and don’t worry that you “should have” taken it from a different angle, or “should have” exposed differently.
+I love the shots below, even though both have overexposed sun spots – and who cares!
+Photography is meant to make you happy!
+So go on and break the rules and experiment!

 Have fun shooting!

 Thanks for reading!
-Hope you enjoyed this post about cell phone photography – All images here taken with my cell phone!
+Hope you enjoyed this post about cell phone photography – All images here taken with my Galaxy S6 cell phone!